kaospctqc/tic-tac-toe/README.md

 ![contrast](assets/images/tic-tac-toe-feedback.png)

 ### footer
 Container for social media links that can be used by to user to find information about the author, other projects by the author, code institute.
+This also highlights when the user hovers over the link to indicate that it is a clickable element.

 ![contrast](assets/images/tic-tac-toe-footer.png)